How to Make The Best Homemade Chocolate Chip Cookies

 How to Make the Best Chocolate Chip Cookies

-These homemade cookies are easy to make.
+These homemade chocolate chip cookies are easy to make.
 We prefer to use our stand mixer, but you can also make these cookies with a handheld mixer.
+If you are short on time, try our quicker chocolate chip cookies recipe that calls for melted butter instead of creaming the butter to make the dough.

-Start by creaming butter, sugar, and vanilla extract together.
+To make the cookie dough, start by creaming butter, sugar, and vanilla extract together.
 We use granulated sugar and brown sugar in this recipe.
 The granulated sugar makes the edges crispy and the brown sugar keeps them chewy and tender.
+We do this a lot when making cookies.
+I know it seems excessive to use more than one type of sugar, but it truly makes a difference.

-Once the butter, both sugars and vanilla are light and fluffy, it’s time to add eggs.
+When the butter, both sugars, and vanilla are light and fluffy, it’s time to add eggs.
 Room temperature eggs are best since they incorporate better into the batter.

-Don’t have room temperature eggs, no problem.
-Fill a bowl with warm (not hot) water and submerge the eggs into the water.
+I am famous for forgetting to take my eggs out of the fridge in advance so to quickly get my eggs to room temperature, I fill a bowl with warm (not hot) water and submerge the eggs into the water.
 After a few minutes the eggs will be the correct temperature.

 The dry ingredients come next — just flour, baking soda, and salt.
 And finally, the chocolate.
-Use chips or chunks and play around with what kind of chocolate.
+Feel free to use chocolate chips or chunks and play around with what kind of chocolate.
 We love bittersweet chocolate chips, but semi-sweet, milk, or a combination are all delicious.

 At this point you can bake, chill, or freeze the cookie dough.